bayertom/simplifyContourLinesAXS/README.md

      contour_lines.mxd

 The source contour lines, both vertical buffers and simplified results are bundled.
+The analyzed area was chosen so that to show some problematic situations, which may occur as a result of direct application of the axial spline without preprocessing the original oscillating contour lines.

 ![Results](./data/results2.jpg)